ibizaman/selfhostblocks/modules/blocks/restic/docs/default.md

 Discovering those is easy thanks to tab-completion.

-One can then restore a backup with:
+One can then restore a backup from a given repository with:

 ```bash
 restic-myfolder1_srv_pool1_backups restore latest